truid-app/client-integration/README.md

 $ yarn install
 ```

-Start the emulator in Android Studio - Device manager
+Start the emulator in Android Studio - Device manager or connect your phone with USB

-Give emulator access to host localhost:8080 where example-backend is running
+Give emulator/phone access to host localhost:8080 where example-backend is running

 ```bash
 $ adb reverse tcp:8080 tcp:8080